rubo77/Identiconizer/README.md

 - If the receiving device has Identiconizer installed: The app will recognize the identicon marker and can manage/replace these images
 - If the receiving device doesn't have Identiconizer: The identicons will appear as normal profile pictures and remain unchanged

+## Network Access and Privacy

+**Why does Identiconizer need the INTERNET permission?**

+Most identicon styles work entirely offline.
+However, the Unicornify style fetches unique unicorn avatar images from the public [unicornify.pictures](https://unicornify.pictures/) service.
+For this, the app requires the `INTERNET` permission.

+**What data is sent to the network?**

+- **No raw contact data is ever sent.**
+- For Unicornify, the app generates a privacy-preserving hash by combining a random per-installation salt with the contact's email (or other key), then computes the MD5 hash of this combination.
+- Only this salted hash is sent to the unicornify server to fetch the avatar image.
+The salt is unique to your app installation and never leaves your device.
+- This means the unicornify service cannot reverse the hash to obtain any contact information, and unicorn avatars are unique per app install.
+- All other identicon styles (Retro, Contemporary, Spirograph, Dot Matrix, Gmail, Visiglyphs) do not use the network at all.

+**Summary:**
+- The network permission is needed only for fetching unicorn avatars.
+- Only anonymized, salted hashes are sent; your contact data is never exposed to the network or third parties.

 ## Technical Implementation

 **Contact Detection Process:**